Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Introduction

 \subsection{Survey Outline}

-The remainder of the survey is structured as follows: Section \ref{sec:cendefl} delineates decentralized learning, centralized learning, and FL.
-Section \ref{sec:comover} provides a comprehensive exposition of FL-based structures.
+The remainder of the survey is structured as follows: Section \ref{sec:comover} delineates centralized, decentralized, and federated learning, and provides a comprehensive exposition of FL-based structures.
 The security concerns associated with FL are discussed in Section \ref{sec:sec}.
 Sections \ref{sec: resalofl} delves into the subject of resource allocation within FL systems.
 The applications of FL are presented in Section \ref{sec:appfl}.
 Section \ref{sec:scale} is dedicated to a comprehensive discussion on the scalability aspects of FL architectures.
 Finally, Section \ref{sec:conc} brings the survey to its conclusion.